 I often say to you, dear readers, that everything we experience during our lives becomes a story.
 The story can last but a few minutes or continue for a few weeks.
 Some are over the top fantastic, some are hopeful, some boring, some painful, but nevertheless when strung together they become a novel of our memories—the story of our personal life.
 As we review our life’s chapters, our memories, we often return to the most defining ones, those that played an important role in shaping our lives.

 I mention Kankakee by the Sea often in my musings because other than my parents, the town and its citizens were very important in molding my character.
 When I left, at 18, for college and sorority life, I left behind the physical community of Kankakee by the Sea but carried with me a certain innocence of the small town mentality.
-I still carry that mentality in me to this day along with layers of special and heartbreaking emotional experiences that are carved in my soul.
+I am glad.
+I still carry that mentality in me to this day along with layers of special and heartbreaking emotional experiences that are carved in my mind and soul.

 Christmas in Kankakee by the Sea brought out a longing for inclusion.
 Try growing up a little Jewish girl in a overwhelmingly Christian town.
 I was not envious; I was wistful.
 I wanted to decorate a Christmas tree, have the most beautiful wreath on our front door and give and receive lots of presents.
 I wanted to run down the stairs Christmas morning and see what Santa left me and share the information with my Christian friends.
 I wanted to have my mom make a turkey and ham and invite our family over for Christmas dinner.
 Why shouldn’t I?
 After all, Christmas is the most wonderful time of the year and I wanted to revel in it.